 Additional Patient Parking at OneWelbeck Rates

-During a colonoscopy, the lining of the colon is checked for abnormalities.
-For more information on the treatment, we recommend reading our colonoscopy page, where we also provide information on bowel prep and what a patient would be expected to do so they can get ready for the procedure.
+A colonoscopy is a camera examination where the lining of the colon is checked for abnormalities by inserting a tube through the bottom, usually under sedation.
+For more information on the treatment, we recommend reading our colonoscopy page, where we also provide information on bowel prep and what you would be expected to do to get ready for the procedure.

-If the colonoscopy were a purely investigative measure, someone would expect some bloating and cramps as the body settles down again.
+If the colonoscopy were a purely investigative measure, you might expect some bloating and cramps as your body settles down again.
+Additionally, if biopsies are taken, or polyps are removed then you may experience a small amount of bleeding for a day or two.

-Some colonoscopies require the use of gas and air, which can make an individual feel dizzy or lightheaded for a short period.
+Some colonoscopies are done using gas and air as a patient preference, which can make you feel dizzy or lightheaded for a short period.

 - Nausea (from the anaesthesia)